mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 The reviewer is only part of the equation.
 The author has a larger role in ensuring a productive review.

-By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will literally fall in love with you**.
+By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will fall in love with you**.

 ## But I don't want my reviewer to fall in love with me

 They're going to fall in love with you.
 Deal with it.

-Besides, nobody ever complained on their deathbed that too many people fell in love with them.
+Nobody ever complained on their deathbed that too many people fell in love with them.

 ## Why improve your code reviews?